Skip to content

 Using in Video Translation Software

-Please upgrade the software to v3.40 before using.
-Download address: https://pyvideotrans.com/downpackage
+Please upgrade the software to v3.40 to use this feature.
+Download the upgrade package at https://pyvideotrans.com/downpackage

-The SK can be filled in arbitrarily, as long as it is not empty.
-In the role list, separated by commas, fill in the roles you want to use.
+You can fill in the SK arbitrarily; it just needs to be non-empty.
+In the role list, separated by commas, enter the roles you want to use.

 image.png